 Who doesn’t love Pendleton?!
-This clutch is made with authentic, wool Pendleton fabric remnants and features a brass zipper and leather pull.
+This clutch is made from authentic, wool Pendleton fabric remnants and features a brass zipper and leather pull.
 Get cozy, stay cozy. $26.

 I honestly feel like you can never have too many bags – there always seems to be some item around that benefits from being put into one.
 And so, I present you with a simple tutorial for making one of the most useful bags around – the clutch.
 Once you’ve mastered this, the possibilities for bag sizes, colors, and designs are endless.